APT37/kumono/README.md

 These are not my creations, I'm just linking them here because you might want to use them too:

-- [`Kemono Browser`](https://sleazyfork.org/en/scripts/483259-kemono-browser) "Adds a button at the bottom right of all kemono, coomer & nekohouse supported creator websites that redirects to the corresponding page."
+- [Kemono Browser][us1]: Adds a button at the bottom right of all kemono, coomer & nekohouse supported creator websites that redirects to the corresponding page.
-- [`Kemono FIX+Download`](https://sleazyfork.org/en/scripts/519690-kemono-fix-download) "Embeds a "Download" button before each file element and starts downloading and saving it to your computer."
+- [Kemono FIX+Download][us2]: Embeds a "Download" button before each file element and starts downloading and saving it to your computer.
+- [Kemer Downloader][us3]: One-click download of images (compressed download/single image download), create page data for json download, one-click open all current posts.

 ## Contribution